 The power of this freedom of function has defined the last 75 years.
 The whole world now runs on software.
 And software relies on data.
 Today, basically every piece of software incorporates a database of some kind.
 This database allows the software to store inputs and outputs as the computer carries out its instructions.
 Just as early machines fused form and function, software fuses instructions and data.
 Dataware seeks to decouple those two components.
 (See figure 1.)

 Figure 1.
-The Evolution of Datawareevolution of dataware
+The Evolution of Dataware

 The present configuration of software that contains both a database and code works when a single program runs in isolation.
 Once multiple pieces of software begin to interact, however, that architecture becomes a liability.
 Data from one piece of software must travel to other applications, so that they can cooperate.
 Integration accomplishes this task by making a copy of the data in each application and moving it to all of the others.
 This approach results in the rapid proliferation of data pipelines and copies of data.
 All of which must be stored and maintained, increasing costs, complexity, and potential for error.